Fred78290/kubernetes-vmware-autoscaler/masterkube/README.md

 | `etc/ssl`  | Your CERT for https.
 Autosigned will be generated if empty  |
 | `template`  | Templates files to deploy pod & service |

 The first thing done by this script is to create a Ubuntu-18.04.1 image with kubernetes and docker installed.
-The image will be located here [~/.local/AutoScaler/cache](file://~/.local/AutoScaler/cache)
+The image will be located here [~/.local/vmware/cache](file://~/.local/vmware/cache)

-Next step will be to launch a AutoScaler VM and create a master node.
+Next step will be to launch a vmware VM and create a master node.
 It will also deploy a dashboard at the URL https://masterkube-dashboard.@your-domain@/

 To connect to the dashboard, copy paste the token from file [cluster/dashboard-token](./cluster/dashboard-token)